Fifteenth Session of the ASEAN Climate Outlook Forum (ASEANCOF-15)

 The forum outlook and its activities contribute significantly to one of the key roles of the ASEAN Specialised Meteorological Centre (ASMC), which is to conduct climate and seasonal prediction for the ASEAN region through pooling the expertise of ASEAN National Meteorological Services.

 The fifteenth ASEANCOF (ASEANCOF-15) was organised by the ASEAN Specialised Meteorological Centre.
-Representatives from National Meteorological and Hydrological Services (NMHSs) of ASEAN Member States created a consensus forecast for the summer monsoon 2020 in the ASEAN region.
-The consensus for June-July-August (JJA) 2020 outlooks was achieved through online correspondence, including questionnaires and online discussions regarding the current conditions and predictions for the Southeast Asia region.
+Representatives from National Meteorological and Hydrological Services (NMHSs) of ASEAN Member States created a consensus forecast for the winter monsoon 2020/2021 in the ASEAN region.
+The consensus for December-January-February (DJF) 2020/2021 outlook was achieved through online correspondence, including questionnaires and online discussions regarding the current conditions and predictions for the Southeast Asia region.
 In particular, the forum considered the possible influence of the El Niño Southern Oscillation (ENSO) and the Indian Ocean Dipole (IOD) on the climate system over Southeast Asia.

 Conditions and Outlook